 There is a slower ferry which goes from Sitia and Iraklio to Santorini then on to Milos, which is three times cheaper – but three times slower.
 This ferry also transports cars, and sometimes stops over in Iraklio.
 In winter these unfrequent connections are the only ferries between Crte and Santorini.
 Then most people take an airplane.

 Dodecanese: Leaving from Sitia (and less frequently from Iraklio) there is an big ferry to Rhodes which also stops off in Kasos and Karpathos.
 The boat is dirt cheap at about €25 for the 10-12 hour journey all the way to Rhodes.

 Gavdos: Gavdos, the southernmost point of Europe with a permanent population of only 30, is served by 4-5 ferries a week in summer.
 Three of them leave from Chora Sfakia, the others from Paleochora.
 You can buy tickets from the port and many travel agencies without hidden charges (circa €12 one way).
 Only in the high season do these ferries get booked out, so you should try to buy the tickets a few days in advance to guarantee your seat.

 From Europe by Ferry to Crete: From Britain the best option is to drive or take a bus or train to Italy.
-You can then take a ferry from Italy to Greece via Venice, Trieste, Ancona, Bari or Brindisi to Patras in the Peloponnese.
+You can then take a ferry from Italy to Greece via Venice, Trieste, Ancona, Bari or Brindisi to Patras on the Peloponnese, 230 km from Athens.
 If you have an Interail or Eurorail ticket, you can use this on some routes, paying only the port tax.
 Alternatively, you could drive overland via Eastern Europe – a long, but potentially interesting adventure.